 Jagteshwar Singh Sohi

-Keywords: Environmental law and policy; environmental justice; tribal; India
+Research keywords: Environmental law and policy; environmental justice; tribal; India